maria-farooq/MyBank/README.md

 mvn clean install
 ```

+**Please Note!**

+One of the tests sleeps for about a minute to test that statistics are relevant upto 60 seconds.
+So `mvn clean install` or running the `StatisticsControllerTest` class can take a minute longer than normal.

 ## Running the application
 We can run the application locally using various techniques mentioned below,
 which will start a webserver (Tomcat) on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try endpoints.